woodstone121/DeepCore/_posts/2017-04-11-Measuring_Performance_part1.md

 #### Hitting the target
 ![alt text][offset_predictions]

 Which of these images is a good detection?
-We don't want to be too picky about the exact location of objects, since its not really important in most applications, but we have to draw the line somewhere.
+We don't want to be too picky about the exact location of objects, since it's not really important in most applications, but we have to draw the line somewhere.
 A simple way to deal with this is to set a threshold on the proportion of the object area covered by the prediction.
-We can set a minimum of 0.4 to make sure we got most of the object in the image.
+We can set a minimum of 0.4 to make sure we got a good chunk the object in the box.

 #### Box Size
 ![alt text][sized_predictions]

 What about boxes that contain an entire object, but are much larger than the actual object?
-Is it even a valid detection if we have a ridiculously oversized box like the one we looked at before?
-We want the boxes to represent the size of the object, and we'd like to avoid a scenario where a model gets rewarded for using big, imprecise boxes to increase it's hit rate.
-So let's introduce the **Jaccard Index**, also known as **intersection over union** (**IoU**).
+Is it even a valid detection if we have a ridiculously oversized box like the one we looked at at the beginning of the post?
+We want the boxes to represent the size of the object, and we'd like to avoid a scenario where a model gets rewarded for using big, imprecise boxes to increase its hit rate.
+So let's introduce the [**Jaccard Index**](https://en.wikipedia.org/wiki/Jaccard_index), also known as [**intersection over union**](http://www.pyimagesearch.com/2016/11/07/intersection-over-union-iou-for-object-detection/) (**IoU**).

 Before computing the **Jaccard index**, we'll switch from using the precise object markings to using a box circumscribing the object because this gives better results.